Yater, Lebanon

-Yatar or Yater (Arabic: ياطر) is a Lebanese municipality located in Bint Jbeil District.
+Yater or Yatar (ياطر) is a Lebanese municipality located in Bint Jbeil District.
 It is 112 kilometers away from Beirut.

 Etymology

-E. H. Palmer wrote that the name Yatar came from a personal name.
+E. H. Palmer wrote that the name Yater came from a personal name.

 History

 Antiquity

-Yatar is identified with Yatir (יתיר), a place referenced in the Baraita on the "Boundaries of the Land of Israel" as part of the delineation of the northwestern border of Jewish resettlement following the return from Babylonian exile.
+Yater is identified with Yatir (יתיר), a place referenced in the Baraita on the "Boundaries of the Land of Israel" as part of the delineation of the northwestern border of Jewish resettlement following the return from Babylonian exile.
 Scholarly analysis suggests that this text describes the Hasmonean or Herodian periods (2nd or 1st century BCE).
 Another possibility is At Tiri, although Finkelstein and Frankel argue that Yater is more plausible.

-Yatar was mentioned in the 3rd century Mosaic of Rehob.
+Yater was mentioned in the 3rd century Mosaic of Rehob.

 Ottoman period

 In 1852, Edward Robinson visited and found "some few remains of antiquity", including two excavated chambers at the south of the village.

-In 1875 Victor Guérin found Yatar to have 160 Metawileh inhabitants.
-He further said that the ancient name of Yatar must have been Yattir or Jether; "Two other rocky hills, situated, the first to the south, the second to the south-west of this village, served as cemeteries to the ancient city.
+In 1875 Victor Guérin found Yater to have 160 Metawileh inhabitants.
+He further said that the ancient name of Yater must have been Yattir or Jether; "Two other rocky hills, situated, the first to the south, the second to the south-west of this village, served as cemeteries to the ancient city.
 All the stones with which it was built were taken from this place.
 Vast quarries, cisterns, presses, and tombs, have been cut in the sides and on the summits of these hills, which are separated by a narrow valley.
 The greater contained each nine loculi, grouped three to left, and at the end under a vaulted arcosolium.
 The facade of two among them is pierced by several small niches, some designed for simple lamps, others for statuettes.
 One of these caves seems to have been set aside for some sacred purpose."

 According to the SWP: "There are three rock-cut tombs, with side loculi and kokim, at this village; one of these has an olive-press inside.
 The rock is much quarried round, and the place has the appearance of having been an ancient site.
 There is also a rock-cut wine-press and ruined birkeh.
 To the north-west there are two ruined watch-towers, with rough-hewn stones.
 To the north there is another similar, with a cistern."

 In 1881, the PEF's Survey of Western Palestine (SWP) described it as: "A stone village, containing about 300 Metawileh, situated on hill-top, with olives and arable land about, having a birket and many cisterns and a spring near it."